 The program has identified areas which will likely extend the current JORC resource, determine the continuity of higher-grade copper and gold zones, and has located new areas for follow up both to the North and to the South at Mt Cannindah.
-All the aims of the current program as outlined in the previous quarters have been met and drilling is on-going.
+All the aims of the current program as outlined in the previous quarters continue to be met and drilling is on-going.
+Metallurgical testing and reporting continues to be undertaken and a summary of the results of an updated metallurgical study will be released once it is completed.

-The Mt Cannindah project is going to provide the company with a significant amount of target area to explore in the coming months.
+The Mt Cannindah project is going to provide the company with a significant amount of target area to explore in the coming months ahead.
 The current exploration successfully being undertaken by the company demonstrates the underlying value of the Mt Cannindah copper gold project.
 This is a massive opportunity for our shareholders and is located within an existing mining lease approximately 100km from the port of Gladstone.
 The nearby town of Monto services all the current project needs for accommodation, hardware and transport.
 As stated above the mining lease was renewed until 2034 which is an excellent outcome for the company and its future plans.